masonw19/ARC4-Decryption-Circuit/README.md

 ### Cracking ARC4

-Now comes the shaken-not-stirred part: you will decrypt some encrypted messages _without_ knowing the key ahead of time.
+Now to decrypt some encrypted messages _without_ knowing the key ahead of time we will implement a `crack` module.

-How will we know if we've decrypted the messages correctly, though?
-The insight here is that messages that we are looking for are human-readable.
-For the purposes of this lab, an encrypted message is deemed to be cracked if its characters consist entirely of byte values between 'h20 and 'h7E inclusive (i.e., readable ASCII).
+The messages that we are looking for are human-readable.
+An encrypted message is deemed to be cracked if its characters consist entirely of byte values between 'h20 and 'h7E inclusive (i.e., readable ASCII).

 The `crack` module is very much like `arc4`, but both _S_ and _PT_ are now internal, _key_ is now an output, and the new _key_valid_ output indicates that _key_ may be read.
 On `en`, this module should sequentially search through the key space starting from key 'h000000 and incrementing by 1 every iteration (to make marking tractable).
 Once the computation is complete, it should assert `rdy` and, only if it found a valid decryption key, also set `key_valid` to 1 and `key` to the discovered secret key.
 If `key_valid` is 1, the `pt` memory inside `crack` should contain the corresponding plaintext in length-prefixed format.